Detoxification foot baths: Criticism

 Inside Edition visited several spas in New York City in 2011 to investigate detox foot treatments.
 At each spa they visited, they were told that the treatments would improve their overall health, and that the change in the color of the water was due to the release of toxins from their bodies.
-Inside Edition then purchased their own detox foot bath and had it examined by electrical engineer Steve Fowler, at his lab.
+Inside Edition then purchased a detox foot bath and had it examined by electrical engineer Steve Fowler, at his lab.
 After examining the device, he concluded that "Everything you see here is just rust, this is nothing more than two pieces of metal rusting, it has nothing to do with toxins.
 It is just a simple chemistry experiment."

 In his 2008 book Bad Science, Ben Goldacre discussed his experiences investigating the science behind detox foot baths.
-After reading an article in The Daily Telegraph about them, he suspected that the brown water could be a result of rust.
-He then set up his own experiment using a bucket of water, a car battery and two large nails.
+After reading an article in The Daily Telegraph about them, he suspected the brown water could be rust.
+He then set up his experiment using a bucket of water, a car battery, and two large nails.
 His experiment quickly changed the color of the water in the bucket to a dark brown with a sludge on top.

-With this information in mind, he sent a friend along to a local spa to get a treatment and to collect samples of the water before and after.
+With this information in mind, he sent a friend to a local spa to get a treatment and to collect water samples before and after.
 The samples were sent to the Medical Toxicology Unit at St Mary's Hospital in London to be analyzed.
-The water sampled before the detox foot bath was activated contained only 0.54mg per liter of iron and after the treatment was complete it contained 23.6mg per liter.
+The water sampled before the detox foot bath was activated, contained only 0.54mg per liter of iron, and after the treatment was complete, it contained 23.6mg per liter.
 For reference, Goldacre's water sample from his original experiment contained 97mg per liter.

-Goldacre approached a number of manufacturers of the devices regarding their claims about removing toxins from the body.
-None were able to say exactly which toxins were being removed from the body or even if any were at all.
+Goldacre approached several manufacturers of the devices regarding their claims about removing toxins from the body.
+None of them could explain which toxins were being removed from the body or if any were at all.
 With that information, he decided to have his water samples tested for creatinine and urea, two of the smallest breakdown molecules that the human body creates.
-Neither of these molecules were found in the samples, just the iron oxide rust.
+Neither of these molecules was found in the samples, just the iron oxide rust.

 Joe Schwarcz also explained that putting the iron and aluminum electrodes in water will produce iron oxide, showing as various shades of brownish residue.
 The magnesium and calcium naturally present in human sweat increase the electrolytic reaction.
 After trying the apparatus and getting the brown residue even when the bath is running without the presence of human feet, Timothy Caulfield concluded that "this is a really good example of what's ultimately nothing but a marketing scam."